-We conducted experiments for confirming the prevention of information leakage by FBCrypt and for examining its overheads.
+We conducted experiments for confirming the prevention of information leakage by FBCrypt and for examining its overhead.
 For server and client machines, we used two PCs with one Intel Core 2 Quad processor Q9550 2.83 GHz and a Gigabit Ethernet NIC.
 In the server machine, we ran a modified version of Xen 4.1.1 for the x86-64 architecture.
-The server machine had 4 GB of memory and we allocated 512 MB for domain U. We ran Linux 3.1.1 in domain 0 and Linux 2.6.32.21 in domain U. In the client machine, we ran a modified version of TightVNC Java Viewer 2.0.95 on Linux 2.6.38.8.
+For comparison, we also used the original Xen.
+We assigned one CPU core and 1 GB of memory to domain U and four cores and 3 GB of memory to domain 0.
+In domain U, we ran Linux 2.6.32.21 as PV and HVM guests and configured the screen resolution to 800×600 .
+In domain 0, we ran Linux 3.1.1.
+In the client machine, we ran a modified version of TightVNC Java Viewer 2.0.95 on Linux 2.6.38.8.
 The client machine had 8 GB of memory.